Out of all the cities in Europe, Germany’s capital is a queer haven.

-There’s something for everyone here – whether it’s cabaret, art exhibits, workshops, or just a damn good party, every woman can find something they love at Die Begine.
+There’s something for everyone here – whether it’s a cabaret, art exhibits, workshops, or just a damn good party, every woman can find something they love at Die Begine.

 Girl’s Town at Gretchen Club

-Gretchen club hosts one of the best lesbian nights in Europe!
+Gretchen Club hosts one of the best lesbian nights in Europe!
 The crowd is welcoming, and the party is epic.
 Girl’s Town is a fun and glitzy safe space for queer women.
 It’s a staple experience for anybody wishing to explore LGBT Berlin.

 This bar has a cozy, vintage feel that will have you lounging and chattering in no time.
 Every Tuesday, Himmelreich hosts Women’s Lounge.
 This lesbian night is so popular the bar can reach full capacity, so arrive early if you want space to breathe!

 Gay Cruising Bars in Berlin